shr1k/shr1k.github.com/source/_posts/2013-02-16-setting-up-a-raspberry-pi-powered-headless-media-server-and-nas.markdown

 ## 1. <a id="setup"></a>Set up the Raspberry Pi

 Simply [download](http://www.raspberrypi.org/downloads) the image and ['burn' it onto the SD card](http://elinux.org/RPi_Easy_SD_Card_Setup).
-I picked Raspbian as I use Ubuntu and am familiar with the Debian way of doing things, and am comfortable with `dd` now (having been burnt a couple of times earlier -- alcohol and `/dev/urandom` do NOT mix well), and opted for the command-line approach.
+I picked Raspbian as I use Ubuntu and am familiar with the Debian way of doing things.
+I'm also comfortable with `dd` now (having been burnt a couple of times earlier -- alcohol and `/dev/urandom` do NOT mix well), and opted for the command-line approach.

 {% img http://i.imgur.com/anEtp3W.png Preparing the SD card %}